kimhwanhoon/my-dictionary/README.md

 ### What to edit before promoting to the production

 1. Supabase Auth setup -> SMTP Provider settings -> Minimum interval between emails being sent to 60 seconds.

+### Bugs

+1. Footer icons must be filled with purple color depending on the current URL.
+But when it goes to layout, it seems that the code is cached so the current URL won't be updated.